This article was published in the November 2016 supplement edition of NHD magazine – I hope you enjoy reading about this much debated hot topic!

-Fat is generally composed a glycerol molecule with 3 fatty acids attached to this; depending on the amount of hydrogen atoms and the type of bonds present between molecules, these fatty acids are usually classified as: saturated, monounsaturated or polyunsaturated.
+A fat molecule is composed of a glycerol ‘backbone’ with fatty acids attached to this.
+Depending on the amount of hydrogen atoms present and the type of bonds present between molecules, these fatty acids are usually classified as: saturated, monounsaturated or polyunsaturated.
 Trans fatty acids occur when the carbon chains in polyunsaturated fats are arranged on opposite sides of a double bond rather than on the same side (which is known as a cis – arrangement and is found more commonly in nature than the trans-arrangement)2.

 Picture source: British Nutrition Foundation “Fats”

 A high intake of trans fat is linked with a higher incidence of coronary heart disease due to raising LDL cholesterol and lowering HDL cholesterol3,4.